Partial alignment between jets and megamasers: Coherent versus selective accretion: Implications of the observed alignment and future prospects

-The sample can be further increased by relaxing the requirement of observing a megamaser disc.
-The simplest possibility explored in literature is to study the $\Delta$PA between jets and the host galaxies as a whole.
-Different studies reached different conclusions, spanning from a complete lack of alignment to a clear evidence of partial alignment \citep[see section 4 in][for an historical overview]{Dotti13}.
-As the size and the purity of the analysed samples increases (by removing the contaminating radio emission from star-forming regions), a clearer tendency toward partial alignment seems to emerge \citep[see e.g.][and references therein]{battye09,zheng2024radio}, in agreement with the theoretical predictions from cosmological simulations following the evolution of MBH spins \citep{dubois14,peirani24}.
-We stress however that photometrically-only constrained minor axes of the host galaxies might not be directly correlated with a preferential angular momentum of the inflows feeding the MBH growth, in particular for dynamically hot structures as massive ellipticals \citep[see the discussions in][]{battye09, Dotti13}.
+The statistical analysis discussed in Sect.~\ref{subsec:stat-analysis} can be used to constrain the degree of alignment of other small (MBH horizon) and large-scale ($\gsim$ pc) galactic substructure pairs.
+The simplest possibility explored in the literature is to study the $\Delta$PA between jets and the host galaxies as a whole.
+Different studies reached different conclusions, spanning from a complete lack of alignment to clear evidence of partial alignment \citep[see Sect.
+4 in][for an historical overview]{Dotti13}.
+As the size and the purity of the analyzed samples increases (by removing the contaminating radio emission from star-forming regions), a clearer tendency toward partial alignment seems to emerge \citep[see, e.g.,][and references therein]{battye09,zheng2024radio}, in agreement with the theoretical predictions from cosmological simulations following the evolution of MBH spins \citep{dubois14,peirani24}.
+We note, however, that the minor axes of the host galaxies constrained by photometry alone might not be directly correlated with a preferential angular momentum of the inflows feeding the MBH growth, in particular for dynamically hot structures such as massive ellipticals \citep[see the discussions in][]{battye09, Dotti13}.